 This post is a short summary of the modeling and inference choices underlying CEM in the context of finite horizon control.
 It is inspired by the recent surge in interest of the "Reinforcement Learning as Inference" perspective.
-A recent survey might be of interest to readers with some older perspectives attributed to optimal control [3, 4].
+A recent survey [R5] might be of interest to readers with some older perspectives attributed to optimal control [R3] [R4].

 A general problem setup goes like this - consider the finite horizon planning problem.
 Given the ground truth environment dynamics, the planner must optimize the finite horizon trajectory rewards.
 This is done by proposing multiple action plans, simulating them forward through the environment dynamics and updating the proposal distributions after observing the rewards.

 The first step is to exactly specify our control problem as an inference problem in a probabilistic graphical model.
-The model is presented in the figure below .
+The model is presented in the figure below [R2].

 As with a typical Markov Decision Process, we require state space , action space , forward dynamics , initial state distribution and the reward function .
 A planner's objective is to find the best action plan to maximize the reward over the horizon.
 Note that we skip the discount factor as we exclusively consider finite horizons.

 We denote a trajectory of horizon length as , a sequence of state action pairs.
 In a usual inference problem defined via a data generating process, we condition on observations.
 However, to model control as inference, we instead condition on what we want - optimality of our state-action pairs.
-This auxiliary optimality variable is the observed variable and defined as a.
+This auxiliary optimality variable is the observed variable and defined as .
+The normalization constant in this discussion is not important.
+However, one approach to do that may be normalizing it by the maximum reward possible.
 Intuitively, this can be seen as the likelihood of a state action pair being optimal and a natural choice is given by the rewards this pair induces.
 The full joint of the system (as seen in the figure above) is now given by

 , the prior over actions, is assumed to be a constant.
 As a natural consequence of these choices, we can now embed the task of planning as inferring the posterior distribution .
 Unfortunately, as in most problems of practical interest, this posterior is intractable in closed-form.
 The next section describes our inference methodology.